They are large animals and the biggest males can weigh up to 200 pounds.

 Why are Jacked Kangaroos so Buff?

-Kangaroos are large animals, with the red kangaroo being the largest species, but sometimes a really, really buff kangaroo can turn up.
-The most famous buff kangaroo of all was named Roger, and we’ll have more details on him below, but for now enjoy this video of this seriously buff kangaroo!
+Kangaroos are large animals, with the red kangaroo being the largest most jacked kangaroo species, but sometimes a really, really buff kangaroo can turn up.
+The most famous jacked kangaroo of all was named Roger, and we’ll have more details on him below, but for now, enjoy this video of this seriously buff kangaroo!

 Red kangaroos are rippling with muscle – broad, firm chests and abdomens, and tough arms with bulging muscles.
 They’re usually males and, more often than not, they are the dominant kangaroo in the mob.
-But what makes them so buff?
+But what makes a jacked kangaroo so buff?